188 – Significant Investor stream

 - pay the non-refundable application fee to finalise your application.
 Do not pay the fee until you have been invited to apply and all your documents have been uploaded.

-Migration Queensland will then review your application and request any further information.
+Migration Queensland will then review your application and may contact you if further information is required.

 Note: You will be given 14 days to finalise your application from the date of invitation.
 If you are unable to provide the relevant information within this time frame, you must seek an extension from Migration Queensland.
 Applications not finalised within the time frame will be closed and you will need to submit a new EOI if you wish to seek Queensland nomination again.

-Once Migration Queensland has received and approved your completed application, you will receive an invitation from the Department of Home Affairs to lodge your visa application.
-You will be given 60 days to lodge your application with them.
+Once Migration Queensland has received and approved your completed application, you will receive a confirmation of Queensland nomination and an invitation from the Department of Home Affairs to lodge your visa application.
+You will be given 60 days to lodge your visa application

-Note: If you realise that you have made a mistake on your submitted EOI after receiving a nomination, or if you miss the lodgement date, you may have to wait 6 months before applying again.
+Note: If you realise that you have made a mistake on your submitted EOI after receiving a nomination, or if you miss the visa application lodgement date, you may have to wait 6 months before applying for Queensland nomination again.

 You can apply to extend this visa for an extra 2 years under a Significant Investor Extension stream.
 You can apply for this extension stream twice.

 As per the Home Affairs criteria for the extension stream, you must:

 - already hold a visa in the Significant Investor stream, and either: